 8 Common Questions Answered About the UKCA Mark

-As Great Britain are preparing to leave the EU, a consequence of Brexit means a new UKCA marking will replace the existing CE marking as the required certification for products and machinery being sold or supplied to the UK market.
+Now that Great Britain has left the EU, the new UKCA markings have started to be rolled out to replace the existing CE marking as the required certification for products and machinery being sold or supplied to the UK market.

-It can be very confusing understanding all the changes, how the UKCA certification will be applied and who needs it which is why we have answered some of the most common questions on UKCA marking in this blog – so make sure to read on!
+All these changes can be very confusing to understand, especially how the UKCA certification will be applied and who needs it.
+This is why we have answered some of the most commonly asked questions on UKCA marking in this blog – so make sure to read on!

 1. What is the UKCA mark?

-The EU market will not recognise this mark and products that require CE marking will still need a CE mark to be sold in the EU.
+The EU market does not recognise this mark and products that require CE marking will still need a CE mark to be sold in the EU.

 For more information, the UK government guidance can be found here: https://www.gov.uk/guidance/using-the-ukca-mark-from-1-january-2021